ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - charging
 - plugged
 - address (dependent on use_geocode configuration)
+- EV range

-Following information from hyundai_kia_connect_api is added to the monitor.dailystats.csv file (gathered by the car, so not computed by summary.py), with per day the following information:
+Following information from hyundai_kia_connect_api is added to the monitor.dailystats.csv file (gathered by the car, so not computed by summary.py), with per day the following information (only available for Europe):
 - date
 - distance
-- distance_unit
+- distance unit
-- total_consumed Wh
+- total consumed Wh
-- regenerated_energy Wh
+- regenerated energy Wh
-- engine_consumption Wh
+- engine consumption Wh
-- climate_consumption Wh
+- climate consumption Wh
-- onboard_electronics_consumption Wh
+- onboard electronics consumption Wh
-- battery_care_consumption Wh
+- battery care consumption Wh

 This information is used by the other tools:
+- dailystats.py (dailystats from hyundai_kia_connect_api only available for Europe)
 - summary.py
 - kml.py
 - shrink.py